About Dr. Harold E. Salem

 In June of 1944 he began serving the First Baptist Church of Belle Fourche, South Dakota, his home church and his first church.
 He served the church 13 1/2 years, during which time a new sanctuary was built.
 In January 1958, he accepted the call to the First Baptist Church of Aberdeen, South Dakota, where he has served 52 1/2 years during which time a new sanctuary, Christian Education building, gymnasium and youth center were built.

 In August 2010, he resigned from First Baptist so as to give full time to the Christian Worship Hour as an online preacher offering broadcasted sermons on TV, streaming, and shortwave radio around the world.
-Christian Worship Hour began in January, 1979, by telecasting the worship service on a single TV station, KABY-TV.
+Christian Worship Hour began in January, 1979 by telecasting the worship service on a single TV station, KABY-TV.
 In August, the service was moved to the studios of KABY-TV and today is on World Harvest, Daystar, FETV, GEB network, Cowboy Channel, CW+ and TCT Networks along with 100 other stations reaching homes across America.
 Middle East TV (METV), Daystar and Gospel Network carry the service worldwide.

 The service is also carried on shortwave radio by three antennas that literally go all around the world.
 CDs and DVDs are also available.

-The services and devotional videos can also be viewed on the internet via desktop and laptop computers, along with tablets and smartphones.
+Pastor Salem’s devotional videos as an online preacher can also be viewed on the internet via desktop and laptop computers, along with tablets and smartphones.

 Some areas where Pastor Salem has served: